The “Normal” Way to Learn Golf

 Instead of only doing random fixes, you build a simple learning path:

-Now your lessons become more valuable because you understand:
+Now your lessons get more valuable because you understand:

-Lessons are far more effective when you bring a “map” to the range—otherwise every tip feels like a detour.
+- Lessons are much more effective when you bring a ‘map’ to the range.
+Otherwise, every tip just feels like a detour.

 A simple beginner checklist for smarter lessons

-Next time you take a lesson, bring these questions (they’re friendly, not aggressive—no need to interrogate your coach):
+Next time you take a lesson, bring these questions with you.
+They’re friendly and meant to help, not to put your coach on the spot:

-• What should it change in my ball flight?
+- What should I change in my ball flight?

 This turns “tips” into a plan.